bivashk/stock-trend-analyzer/README.md

 # 📈 Stock Market Trend Analyzer

-Analyze and visualize stock price trends effortlessly with this Python tool.
-Leveraging real-time data, technical indicators, and interactive charts, it helps traders and investors make informed decisions.
+This is a python-based tool that analyzes and visualizes stock price trends using technical indicators such as **moving averages** and **volatility**.
+It is built using **yfinance**, **pandas**, and **plotly**.

 ---

 ## 🚀 Features

-- **Fetch Historical Stock Data**
-  Retrieve daily price data for any ticker from Yahoo Finance.
+- Fetches historical stock data using [Yahoo Finance](https://finance.yahoo.com/)
-- **Technical Indicators**
+- Calculates:
   - 50-day & 200-day Simple Moving Averages (SMA)
   - Rolling Standard Deviation (Volatility)
-- **Interactive Visualization**
-  Plot price charts and indicators using Plotly for intuitive exploration.
+- Visualizes price movement and indicators with interactive graphs
-- **Easy-to-Use CLI**
-  Input the stock ticker and timeframe via command line.
+- Easy CLI input for stock ticker and time range

 ---

 ## 📊 Example Output

 ![Sample Chart](docs/sample_chart.png)
-*Example: Price chart with 50/200-day SMA and rolling volatility.*

 ---